-While the concept of working from the comfort of their own home may seem enticing, seasoned remote-working experts know that keeping on task and engaged with your team takes extra effort.
-Here are five tips to help you stay productive (and sane!) while working remotely as we navigate these challenging times.
+Many of us have now been working remotely in some capacity for the greater part of two years – since the 2020 pandemic pushed us (some more willing than others) into fully remote or hybrid working environments.
+While the concept of working from the comfort of your own home may have seemed enticing at first, many of us now know that keeping on task and engaged with your team takes extra effort.
+So here are a few reminders to help you stay productive (and sane!) while working remotely.

 A dedicated space